Heckie75/kodi-addon-denon-dra-f109-remote/README.md

 There you should find the addon called "Denon DRA-F109 Remote" which is disabled by default.
 Open addon's dialog and activate it.

 After you have activated the addon you click the "Configure" button in the same dialog.
 It is required to set the correct serial input device.
 By default it is `/dev/ttyUSB0`.
-In case that you use a Raspberry Pi conntect via GPIO UART pins you should set it to `/dev/ttyAMA0`.
+In case that you use a Raspberry Pi connected via GPIO UART pins you should set it to `/dev/ttyAMA0`.
 You must set it to your serial device which is connected to the denon receiver:

 <img src="plugin.audio.denon-dra-f109-remote/resources/assets/screen_settings_01_device.png?raw=true">